Flippchen/mini-projects/README.md

 Shows how to create a simple models using Keras.
 ### 12. LiDAR data visualization
 This is a simple application that visualizes different LiDAR Setups in comparison to each other.
 Used for Formula Student Teams.
+### 13. PDF Splitter
+This is a simple application that splits a PDF file into multiple PDF files.
+Just defines categories and colors and the application will split the PDF file.